-If you suffered these or other injuries in a workplace accident, you should file a workers' compensation claim to cover your medical expenses.
+If you suffered these or other injuries in a workplace accident as a result of the actions of a third party, you should file a workers’ compensation claim to cover your medical expenses.

-Janet, Jenner & Suggs' workers' compensation lawyers can help ensure you receive fair compensation.
+Janet, Janet & Suggs, LLC’s workers’ compensation lawyers can help ensure you receive fair compensation from third parties involved in your accident.
 Our firm and attorneys have received numerous accolades for our professional accomplishments.
-We are honored to be included in U.S. News & World Report's Best Law Firms.
+We are honored to be included in U.S. News & World Report’s Best Law Firms.

 Your initial consultation is absolutely free and you will not be charged legal fees unless our workers’ compensation lawyers recover fair compensation for your injuries.

 Call 1-877-692-3862 to talk to a workers’ compensation lawyer.